 Yes, if you have the bandwidth to attend multiple groups consistently, but we have found that a typical New Yorker’s schedule makes it difficult to participate fully in the life of more than one group at a time.

 Can I find a group with people in the same work field as me?

 We do not offer community groups for specific work fields.
 To learn more about events that focus on particular industries, please visit Center for Faith & Work.

 How can I start my own group?

-Am I allowed to join a group that is affiliated with a different congregation than mine?
+May I join a community group that is affiliated with a different congregation?

 We highly recommend belonging to a community group that is affiliated with the church that you attend, as this allows you to see group members at worship services and other events and provides the opportunity for deeper, stronger relationships.